 This ult is very difficult to use at first but if you save it for the right situations and learn some chokepoints to use it in then it’s good for a free kill.
 This ult gives you three shots that effectively beam through the entire map, the blast radius is narrow enough that quick players can dodge it in almost all places.
 However, there are a few chokepoints where Hunter’s Fury is almost impossible to avoid.
 You can see the path of your shot on the minimap which allows you to line these up on the fly, but we’ve posted a couple below to give you an idea of where these work best.

 The first spot is designed to punish the initial push into A. As you can see from the map, this Hunter’s Fury lineup will kill anyone trapped in that corridor and let your team secure the A ramp and even push into sewers from mid to mop up any escaping attackers.

 The second spot is the B site equivalent – there’s less funnelling space so it’s generally less effective.
 We prefer to use this later into the round and in conjunction with our B defense Recon Bolt lineup to counter a late push onto B.

 And there you have it, some inspiration on how to get the best out of Sova’s abilities.
 For more help we’ve got a complete guide to the best Valorant guns and a guide on the various Valorant spray patterns.
-We’ve also got a specific guide on Sage.
+We’ve also got a specific guide on Sage and another on Killjoy.
 Now, get mastering these in time for the Valorant release date so you can be a top-notch Sova main from day one.